flightaware/casstcl/README.md

  If **-consistency** is specified it is the consistency level to use for any created statement(s).
 Cannot be used with **-batch**.

- If **-upsert** is specified then the final argument is a list of key-value pairs where the key corresponds to the name of a column and the value corresponds to the new value for that column.
+ If **-upsert** is specified then the final arguments are a table name and a list of key-value pairs where the key corresponds to the name of a column and the value corresponds to the new value for that column.
 The new values will be "upserted" into the table based on the primary key.

+ If **-mapunknown columnName** is specified then unknown arguments in the upsert key-value list will be mapped to a *map* column.

+ If **-nocomplain** is specified then unknown arguments in the upsert key-value list will be silently ignored.

+ If **-ifnotexists** is specified then the row is only inserted if it doesn't already exist.

  If none of *-table*, *-array*, *-batch*, *-upsert*, or *-prepared* have been specified, the arguments to the right of the statement need to be alternating between data and data type, like *14 int 3.7 float*.
 This is the simplest for casstcl but requires the code to be more intimate with the data types than it otherwise would be.
 If you use this style and you change a data type in the schema you also have to change it in the code.
 So we don't like it.